WiIIiam278/HuskHomes/docs/Config-Files.md

   permission_restrict_warps: false
   # How long a player has to stand still and not take damage for when teleporting (in seconds)
   teleport_warmup_time: 5
+  # Whether the teleport warmup timer should be cancelled if the player takes damage
+  teleport_warmup_cancel_on_damage: true
+  # Whether the teleport warmup timer should be cancelled if the player moves
+  teleport_warmup_cancel_on_move: true
   # Where the teleport warmup timer should display (CHAT, ACTION_BAR, TITLE, SUBTITLE or NONE)
   teleport_warmup_display: ACTION_BAR
+  # How long the player should be invulnerable for after teleporting (in seconds)
+  teleport_invulnerability_time: 0
   # How long before received teleport requests expire (in seconds)
   teleport_request_expiry_time: 60
   # Whether /tpahere should use the location of the sender when sent.
 Docs: https://william278.net/docs/huskhomes/strict-tpahere/